-The first two characters are the same as the two characters in the internet interface name (interface type and interface class).
-See Section 2.3.1 for more information about interface names.
+The first two characters are the same as the two characters in the interface name (interface type and interface class).
+See Section 2.3.1, "Specifying the Interface" for more information about interface names.

 The third character identifies the controller letter that corresponds to the OpenVMS hardware controller.